bennyhuo/KotlinBlogTranslation/original/Kotlin M13 is out!.md

 <p></p>
 {% endraw %}

-Both foo and bar have no initializers, but at the same time declare a non-null type.
+Both <code>foo</code> and <code>bar</code> have no initializers, but at the same time declare a non-null type.
 If we try to read them before they are initialized, an exception will be thrown, but as soon as they are initialized by a DI framework (Guice, Dagger or Spring, for example), they can be read as normal properties.
-Such properties can also be used for other use cases (such as JUnit setUp initialization).
-Note that val‘s can be marked lateinit as well as var‘s.
-Unlike vars, they can not be assigned freely in the code, but a framework can inject values into them without obstacles, because the underlying JVM fields are not marked as final.
+Such properties can also be used for other use cases (such as JUnit <code>setUp</code> initialization).
+Note that <code>val</code>‘s can be marked <code>lateinit</code> as well as <code>var</code>‘s.
+Unlike <code>var</code>s, they can not be assigned freely in the code, but a framework can inject values into them without obstacles, because the underlying JVM fields are not marked as <code>final</code>.
-See more in the language docs.
+See more in the  [language docs](http://kotlinlang.org/docs/reference/properties.html#late-initialized-properties) .
 ### Sealed classes

-Many people ask if Kotlin supports Algebraic Data Types (ADTs).
-The answer has always been: “Yes, ADTs can be expressed as classes in Kotlin, and when is practically as good as pattern matching”.
-Now we have added a bit more type-safety to it: with sealed classes we can make sure that all cases are enumerated in when:
+Many people ask if Kotlin supports  [Algebraic Data Types (ADTs)](https://en.wikipedia.org/wiki/Algebraic_data_type) .
+The answer has always been: “Yes, ADTs can be expressed as classes in Kotlin, and <code>when</code> is practically as good as pattern matching”.
+Now we have added a bit more type-safety to it: with <code>sealed</code> classes we can make sure that all cases are enumerated in <code>when</code>:

 {% raw %}
 <p></p>